Graduate Degree Programs & Requirements

 Applying to the Program

-The Department of Mathematics asks that interested majors apply to the program by the end of the fall semester in the senior year.
+The Department of Mathematics asks that interested majors apply to the program by the end of the fall semester in their senior year.
 If accepted, they must begin the program in the fall semester immediately after graduation: no deferred admissions are allowed by the Office of Graduate Studies in Arts & Sciences.

 Students should fill out the Application Form and make an appointment to meet with the Administrative Assistant for the Department's graduate programs, Ms. Mary Ann Stenner, in Cupples I, Room 100.
 She will clarify the rest of the procedure for you: submitting the application for Department consideration and getting the required signatures from the Department Chair and Chair of the Graduate Committee.
 If the Department approves the application, then Ms. Stenner will submit it to the Office of Graduate Studies in Arts & Sciences which will make the final decision.